 QPSK demodulation: Each corrected symbol is demodulated and mapped to a pair of bits based on the symbol mapping of QPSK constellation.

-When running the simulation, the model displays three scatter plots to show the constellation of the Fine Frequency Compensation output, the Timing Recovery output, and the frozen conjugated matched filter output, respectively.
+When running the simulation, the model displays two scatter plots to show the constellation of the FFC output and the Timing Recovery output respectively.

-The following diagram shows the constellation plot of the Fine Frequency Compensation output.
+The following diagram shows the constellation plot of the FFC output.
 The cluster is scattered around, mainly due to two reasons:

 The timing error between the clocks at the transmitter and receiver